Photo exhibition by the Dirghaman and Ganeshman Chitrakar Art Foundation

 Preview of the Documentary Tempelretter von Kathmandu 2009-2019 by Gundi Lamprecht

-the agreement between the governments of Austria and Nepal, the Institute of Conservation under the leadership of Gabriela
+the governments of Austria and Nepal, the Institute of Conservation under the leadership of Gabriela Krist has contributed

-Krist has contributed to the preservation of the cultural heritage at the Patan Durbar Square and Royal Palace, a UNESCO World
+to the preservation of the cultural heritage at the Patan Durbar Square and Royal Palace, a UNESCO World Heritage site, since

-Heritage site, since 2010.
-With financial support of the ADA, the BMEIA, the BKA, the EPU and the University, a wide range
+2010.
+With financial support of the ADA, the BMEIA, the BKA, the EPU and the University, a wide range of cultural heritage

-of cultural heritage have been treated in close collaboration with the Kathmandu Valley Preservation Trust and local craftsmen.
+have been treated in close collaboration with the Kathmandu Valley Preservation Trust and local craftsmen.
+The safeguarding

-The safeguarding and conservation of damaged monuments after the earthquake in 2015 is still ongoing and constitute a major
+and conservation of damaged monuments after the earthquake in 2015 is still ongoing and constitute a major undertaking by

 Preserving a Legacy: Four Generations of Nepali ArtistsCurator: Cristeena Chitrakar